idfive/UniCal/README.md

 choice.
 It is an Angular.js-based events calendar application, based on the headless/decoupled Drupal approach, and the COPE principle.

-This app/module is designed and maintained by IDFIVE in partnership with Howard University.
+This app/module is collaboratively designed and maintained by idfive and Howard University.
 It serves a sortable list/calendar of events that can be embedded as a page in third-party CLIENT site(s) as either a native Drupal module, or simply via JS/HTML embed code.